ROOT™ Periodontal & Implant Centers

 Oral Pathology & Biopsy Dallas Fort Worth

 Although your periodontist may discover these changes at your regular appointment, it is incredibly important to schedule an appointment as soon as you notice any unusual symptoms or pain.
 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
-If you are interested in learning more about the quality services we offer, or if you have any questions concerning diagnosis and treatment of oral pathology diseases and/or the biopsy process, contact us today.
+If you are interested in learning more about the quality services we offer, or if you have any questions concerning the diagnosis and treatment of oral pathology diseases and/or the biopsy process, contact us today.

 New Patient Forms